Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: Abstract

 \section{Abstract}

-We study a theoretical model of virtual scanning tunneling microscopy (VSTM),\cite{DGG} a proposed application of interlayer tunneling in a bilayer system to locally probe two-dimensional electron systems (2DES) in semiconductor heterostructures.
-We focus on tunneling in the ballistic regime, where we show that the zero-bias anomaly is suppressed by extremely efficient screening.
-Since such an anomaly would complicate the interpretation of data from a VSTM, this result is encouraging for the ongoing experimental effort.
+We study a theoretical model of virtual scanning tunneling microscopy (VSTM)\cite{DGG,AdamTransistor}: a proposed application of interlayer tunneling in a bilayer system to locally probe a two-dimensional electron system (2DES) in a semiconductor heterostructure.
+We consider tunneling for the case where transport in the 2DESs is ballistic, and show that the zero-bias anomaly is suppressed by extremely efficient screening.
+Since such an anomaly would complicate the interpretation of data from VSTM, this result is encouraging for efforts to implement such a microscopy technique.